 The best solution post workout is to consume a COMPLETE Essential Amino Acid (EAA) supplement.
 One that contains ALL 9 Essential Amino Acids.
 Anything short of all 9 (BCAA’s only have 3 of the 9 needed) is going to significantly reduce your recovery and muscle development.

-While AMINO SWITCH is not meant to replace eating an adequate amount of protein from whole foods, it is the perfect dietary supplement to use before, during or after exercise.
-And because it’s virtually calorie free, it’s great when you’re trying to lose weight and you won’t have to restrict your healthy eating habits.
+While EAA's are not meant to replace eating an adequate amount of protein from whole foods, it is the perfect dietary supplement to use before, during or after exercise.
+And because it’s low calorie, it’s great when you’re trying to lose weight and you won’t have to restrict your healthy eating habits.

 When you consume a protein shake it’s anyone’s guess how much of the amino acids will absorb.
 It depends on how good your gut health is, your enzyme production, your current inflammatory status, what you’re eating with it, how hard you exercised and how much muscle mass you have.

 There are too many unknowns and health concerns associated with dairy to waste your money on whey protein as a post workout shake.
-An EAA supplement like AMINO SWITCH is absorbed 5 x better than WPI with NO bloating and NO inflammation.
+An EAA supplement is absorbed 5 x faster than WPI with NO bloating and NO inflammation.
 Just faster recovery and better results!